cvonfeldt/BOTS-Splunk/BOTS v1 - Ransomware Attack Investigation/README.md

-# 02 - Boss of the SOC (BOTS) v1 - Cerber Ransomware Investigation
+# 02 - Boss of the SOC (BOTS) v1 - Cerber Ransomware Investigation with Process Lineage and MITRE ATT&CK analysis

 ## Overview